akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 <a id="remote-tls"></a>
 ### Configuring SSL/TLS for Akka Remoting

+In addition to what is described here, read the blog post about [Securing Akka cluster communication in Kubernetes](https://akka.io/blog/article/2021/10/27/akka-cluster-mtls).

 SSL can be used as the remote transport by using the `tls-tcp` transport:

 ```